akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 Not everyone has access to a cluster of A100 GPUs.
 NanoVLM-Lab means that brilliant ideas from researchers with limited resources can now be validated and explored.

 ### 2. **Rapid Experimentation**
-With a single T4 GPU, you can now:
+With consumer GPUs, you can now:
 - Train a prototypical SFT model in 2-4 hours
 - Run DPO experiments in 1-2 hours
 - Iterate on ideas in a single day